Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 Your Realistic Timeline

-Week 1-2: Possible purging as clay draws impurities to surface.
+Week 1-2: Possible purging as clay draws buildup to the surface.
 Blackheads may look more visible temporarily.
-This is normal and means the mask is working.
+This is normal.

 Week 3-4: Noticeable reduction in blackheads, especially on nose.
 Pores appear smaller.
 Skin feels less oily throughout the day.

-Week 5-6: Significant improvement in skin texture.
+Week 5-6: Significant texture improvement.
 Fewer new blackheads forming.
-Any post-acne marks beginning to fade.
+Post-acne marks beginning to fade.

 Week 8+: Optimal results achieved.
-Continue weekly maintenance to prevent recurrence.
+Continue weekly use to prevent recurrence.
 Skin tone more even and refined.

 How to Use Turmeric Clay Mask for Blackheads